fankto/EchoQuest/README.md

 - Docker and Docker Compose
 - Node.js 18+ (for frontend development)
 - Python 3.10+ (for backend development)
-- AssemblyAI API key (required for transcription)
-- OpenAI API key (optional but recommended for chat functionality)
+- OpenAI API key (required for transcription and chat functionality)

 ### Installation